WinVector/rquery/cran-comments.md

-This update includes: major improvements in documentation (new introduction vignette and some improved help),  some additional package capabilities,  and narrowing of suggested packages (to reduce dependencies and make checking easier and cleaner).
+This update includes: major improvements in documentation (new introduction vignette and some improved help),  some additional package capabilities, narrowing of suggested packages (to reduce dependencies and make checking easier and cleaner), and some bug fixes.

 ## Test environments